-Here, you select the phonebook with the contacts you wish to call.
+Here, you select the contact list with the contacts you wish to call.
 These contact lists should be uploaded before creating the campaign.

-In CallHub, you can do this by selecting the phonebook option from the sidebar.
+In CallHub, you can do this by selecting the contact list option from the sidebar.
 You can either upload a CSV file or import it directly from your CRM.